 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Cintas Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CTAS stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Other Consumer Services industry.
+We show how CTAS stock compares to 2,000+ US-based stocks, and to peers in the Public Administration sector and Fire Protection industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Cintas Corporation helps more than one million businesses of all types and sizes get ready™ to open their doors with confidence every day by providing a wide range of products and services that enhance customers' image and help keep their facilities and employees clean, safe and looking their best.
 With products and services including uniforms, mats, mops, restroom supplies, first aid and safety products, fire extinguishers and testing, and training and compliance courses, Cintas helps customers get Ready for the Workday®.
 Headquartered in Cincinnati, Cintas is a publicly held Fortune 500 company traded over the Nasdaq Global Select Market under the symbol CTAS and is a component of both the Standard & Poor's 500 Index and Nasdaq-100 Index.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.